reymon29/baby_sitter_kata/README.md

 - gets paid for full hours (no fractional hours)

 Adding tests using Rspec and Rake

 Program using ruby 2.5.5

 In order to use
 - clone project from Github
 - install Ruby
-- run command "rake" in your terminal
+- run command "rake" in your terminal display the rspec tests
+- total of 14 tests